SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - As every coder knows, replacing an existing solution with a different solution can lead to other problems popping up.
 - So every solution I talk about will have reasoning, what it's meant to solve, and its flaws that still persist.
 As long as you're aware of these reasons, you will be better informed in which system to choose, and will make thoughtful changes.
-- I believe that every batch will be able to improve upon existing systems.[^1] Every change should be a step forward, instead of causing old problems to resurface.
+- I believe that every batch will be able to improve upon existing systems.[^1] The ideal is for every change to be a step forward, instead of causing old problems to resurface.
 - An ideal change would patch up existing flaws without opening up the flaws covered by old systems.
 However sometimes trade-offs must be made, and I trust you in weighing which flaws are worth handling.

 [^1]: As of now this will probably be through people making comments on the Dropbox link of this document.
 I'm unsure how I'll fit their comment onto the Blogger document and credit their name next to their paragraph.
 I may even shift to github pull requests and possibly eventually pass control on.